LeToNode/Play2.0-CN-doc/about/Philosophy.md

 One benefit of using a statically-typed programming language for writing Play applications is that the compiler can check parts of your code.
 This is not only useful for detecting mistakes early in the development process, but it also makes it a lot easier to work on large projects with a lot developers involved.

 Adding Scala to the mix for Play 2.0, we clearly benefit from even stronger compiler guarantees - but that’s not enough.
 In Play 1.x, the template system was dynamic, based on the Groovy language, and the compiler couldn’t do much for you.
-As a result, errors in templates were could only be detected at run-time.
+As a result, errors in templates could only be detected at run-time.
 The same goes for verification of glue code with controllers.

 In version 2.0, we really wanted to push this idea of having Play check most of your code at compilation time further.
 This is why we decided to use the Scala-based template engine as the default for Play applications - even for developers using Java as the main programming language.
 This doesn’t mean that you have to become a Scala expert to write templates in Play 2.0, just as you were not really required to know Groovy to write templates in Play 1.x.